make-all/HAMusicAssistantJukebox/README.md

 ## 2. Configuration and Setup

-Create these helpers in Home Assistant by adding this code to your configuration.yaml or creating them via in Settings > Devices and Services > Helpers :
+Create these helpers in Home Assistant by adding this code to your configuration.yaml or creating them via the UI in Home Assistant Settings > Devices and Services > Helpers :

 ```yaml
 input_boolean: